evansbenj/Reduced-Representation-Workshop/8_Stacks_and_Structure.md

 where `username` is your username.
 You should be prompted for a password and then your file will download to your local computer.
 You should be able to find this file, and then double click on the file and view it.

+## Problem 5.

+OK, now please generate a plot from Structure with *k* equal to 2 and then another plot with *k* equal to 4.
+When can you conclude by comparing these plots?

 ## OK, now let's make a quick phylogeny using the RADseq data.